cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Block size is 1, one tx included in each block. encouraginig increase the frequency, which is reducing the block time.
 - Miner is what nodes call itself, and sender is what nodes call other peers.
 In TAU POT, all miners predict a future state;
 - Safety is the CBC Casper concept of the safe and agreed history by BFT group.
 The future contract result state is a CBC prediction.
 TAU uses this concept to describe the prediction and safety as well, but our scope are all peers than BFT group.
-- Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.
+- Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.<br/> <br/>

 - HamtGraphRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replaced the IPFS relay circuit.
 When cbor.cid is null, it means asking peer for the ContractResultStateRoot prediction on the chainID.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, cbor.cid, selector); cid can not be null.
 AMT is not chain specific, and it is rather relating to IPFS peers.
-- In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not.
+- In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not. <br/> <br/>

 - File operation transaction, FileAMTRoot creation and seeding, related nounce and seeders accessible through wormhole. 文件操作
 - Principle of traverse, once in a "ChainID+relay+peer" communication, we will not incur another recursive process to a new peer to get supporting evidence.
 If some Key-values are missing to prevent validation, just abort process to go next randomness.
 We use E. process manager to create top level concurrency.
-For mobile device,concurrency is hard to manage due to memory restraint.
+For mobile device,concurrency is hard to manage due to memory restraint.<br/> <br/>

 - Address system:
 - TAU private key: the base for all community chain address generation;
 - TAU Chain ID = "0"
 - ChainID := `Nickname`+`blocktime` + signature(random) // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
-- Community chains peer address format : `chainID` + `TAU address`;
+- Community chains peer address format : `chainID` + `TAU address`; <br/> <br/>

 - TX types and msg: the contract content for coin base, wiring and file tx
    * coin base, msg is the only transaction attached
    * wiring, msg is the contract relating to this tx
    * relay, msg is the contract relating to this tx, include the relay info
-   * file, msg is the contract relating to this tx, include discription of the file or future file command
+   * file, msg is the contract relating to this tx, include discription of the file or future file command<br/> <br/>

 - relay: each chain config relay on own chain by members, TAU mainchain annouce the relay canditimestamps in the daily basis, each node config own successed relays. three of those sharing the time slots: 1:2:7